 I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Have you been hearing about minimalism non-stop lately?
 Me too!
 And I’m loving it, but it’s also intimidating!
 The thought of giving up almost everything I own (especially with 2 kids at home) has always seemed unrealistic and out of reach!
 And I have to admit, I do love pretty things!
 Then I discovered moderate minimalism and it was a game-changer!
 Moderate minimalism isn’t about depriving yourself.
 It simply entails living with intention and purpose!
-Follow these 3 easy steps to simplify your life and stop the overwhelm!
+Follow 3 easy steps to simplify your life and stop the overwhelm!

 The modern world can be A LOT.
 A lot of noise, a lot of activity, a lot of people.
 And a lot of STUFF!